wolfeclw/circleclust/README.md

 # circleclust

 `circleclust` is a collection of functions that facilitate the analysis of personal location data to decipher patterns in mobility using circular or [directional statistics](https://en.wikipedia.org/wiki/Directional_statistics).
-Though circular statistics have been broadly applied across scientific disciplines, `circleclust` is most closely related to applications in movement ecology, or the movement of organisms.

-The `circleclust()` algorithm classifies coordinates into distinct spatiotemporal clusters based on circular variance, or the variability in the bearing between sequential points or [dihedral angles](https://en.wikipedia.org/wiki/Dihedral_angle).
+The `circleclust()` function classifies coordinates into distinct spatiotemporal clusters based on circular variance, or the variability in the bearing between sequential points or [dihedral angles](https://en.wikipedia.org/wiki/Dihedral_angle).
+The underlying algorithm calculates circular variance within a moving window and classifies coordinates as either 'static' or 'mobile' based on departures from a threshold value.

 ## Examples

-The algorithm calculates the circular variance within a moving window and classifies coordinates as either 'static' or 'mobile' based on departures from a threshold value.
 The map below shows personal location data recorded while talking a stroll through the Cincinnati Zoo and Botanical Gardens.
-Purple dots represent periods of mobile activity and yellow dots represent periods of static activity.
+Purple dots represent periods of mobile activity and yellow dots represent periods of static activity at various exhibits.

 ![](./docs/zoo_deck.gif)